Thibaut-Delattre/NuclearReactor/README.md

 - Neutron flux
 - Cycle time of fuel in reactor

-The models takes into account :
+The model takes into account :
 - Criticality of the reactor (k=1).
 It means that neutrons flux are always constant so that nuclear fuel sustains a fission chain reaction
 - Energy groups : To simplify computations, the model splits some parameters into 3 differents energy groups (thermal, resonance and fast).
 It uses the multi-group diffusion theory.
 - Thermal expansion of the moderator